We may receive compensation when you click on links to products from our partners.

-What you ought to know is that 25% of recruiters spend less 30 seconds reading a resume.
+What you ought to know is that 25% of recruiters spend less than 30 seconds reading a resume.
 It’s estimated that 40% of hiring managers spend 60 seconds or less reviewing a resume.
-As a job applicant, you have less than 7 seconds to impress a recruiter.
+As a job applicant, you have less than 7 seconds to impress a Recruiter.

 How do you make a great impression within less than 7 seconds?
 Well, the answer is writing an award-winning resume.